 Description of behaviour Appropriate action By whom?
-Parental support Green No behaviour concerns All Staff Praise and reward White C1- Disruption to own or others learning Verbal warning and name is recorded on consequence board All Staff No action required Yellow C2- Further disruption to own or others lea arning- 1 Behaviour point Defiance Talking Shouting out Refusal to work or inadequate work Eating in class Further warning and name moved up to C2 on consequences board.
+Praise and reward Green No behaviour concerns All Staff White C1- Disruption to own or others learning Verbal warning and name is recorded on consequence board All Staff No action required Yellow C2- Further disruption to own or others lea arning- 1 Behaviour point Defiance Talking Shouting out Refusal to work or inadequate work Eating in class Further warning and name moved up to C2 on consequences board.
 All staff Discussion with student.
-H Homework or coursework-forgotten/substandard.
+H Homework or coursework- forgotten/ substandard.
 1 hour detention All staff Ensure homework is completed and student attends detention.
 Equipment Further warning, name moved up to C2 on consequences board and borrow correct equipment.
 All staff Discussion with student and purchase/ provide equipment.
 Confiscation of banned items Item disposed of or confiscated.
 Students can collect confiscated items at 3.05pm.
 If an item has been confiscated more than once, a parent will need to collect the item from the academy.
 All staff Discussion with student and ensure banned item is not brought into the academy again.
 Poor standard of uniform Uniform rectified/ confiscated.
 Wearing Uniform Incorrectly - 1hour detention.
-Students are not permitted to attend lessons if they do not meet our uniform expectations.
-All staff Discussion with student and ensure student follows academy uniform policy.
+Students are not permitted to attend lessons if they do not meet our uniform All staff Discussion with student and ensure student follows academy uniform policy.
 Late to school x1 termly: Verbal warning x2 termly: 1 hour detention.
 SLO to communicate home to discuss persistent lateness.
 X3 or more termly: 2 hour detention and meeting with SLO.
 All staff PL/ EWO PL/ EWO Ensure student arrives to academy on time.
 Ensure student arrives to academy on time and discuss with PL.
 Meet with PL/ EWO and agree action.
 Late to lessons (x3 weekly) 1 hour detention.
-All staff Discussion with student.
-Amber C3- Further disruption to own or others lea arning- 2 Behaviour points.
-Continued disruption in class after being issued a C2.
+All staff Discussion with student. x2 termly: 1 hour detention.
+SLO to communicate home to discuss persistent lateness.
+X3 or more termly: 2 hour detention and meeting with SLO. staff PL/ EWO PL/ EWO acad Ensu acad with and a C3- Further disruption to own or others lead Continued disruption in class after being arning- 2 Behaviour points.
 1 hour detention.
-All staff Discussion with student.
-In direct foul language/swearing 1 hour detention.
-All staff Discussion with student.
-Poor behaviour on corridor/ social times/ to and from school.
+All staff Discussion with student. issued a C2.
+41 11 11 A11 / CC Bi i iil i In direct foul language/swearing Poor behaviour on corridor/ social times/ 1 hour detention.
 2 hour detention.
-All staff Discussion with student.
+All staff All staff Discussion with student.
+Discussion with student. to and from school.
 Failure to bring correct PE kit 1 hour detention.
 Teacher Discussion with student.